 Additionally, in 2022, the Company granted PSUs to certain of its senior management and executive officers that vest based on the Company's total debt less cash and cash equivalents divided by the Company's Adjusted EBITDAX (as defined in the award agreement) determined as of the last day of each of three one-year performance periods ending on December 31, 2023, December 31, 2024 and December 31, 2025, in each case, subject to certain continued employment criteria ("Special 2022 Leverage Ratio PSUs").
-The number of shares of common stock that may ultimately be earned following the end of the third performance period with respect to the Special 2022 Leverage Ratio PSUs originally granted.
+The number of shares of common stock that may ultimately be earned following the end of the third performance period with respect to the Special 2022 Leverage Ratio PSUs ranges from zero to 200% of the target number of Special 2022 Leverage Ratio PSUs originally granted.
 Expense related to the Special 2022 Leverage Ratio PSUs is recognized on a graded-vested basis over the term of each performance period that reflects the number of shares of common stock that are expected to be issued at the end of each measurement period, and such expense is reversed if the likelihood of achieving the performance condition becomes improbable.
 The performance condition for the performance period ended December 31, 2023 was met, and 200% vesting was achieved for this award tranche.
-As of December 31, 2023, the likelihood of achieving the performance conditions related to the Special 2022 Leverage Ratio PSUs was probable.
+As of December 31, 2023, the likelihood of achieving the performance condition PSUs was probable.